renebrummel/ForNAV.TrainingModules/Modules/03 Designer deep dive/DesignerDeepDive.Trainer.md

 Demo.
 For developers open a report from the ForNAV Designer.
 For No-Code open the Sales Template

+### Video Script
+Now we have edited our first report with the ForNAV Designer let's go have a more detailed look at the menus and options we have.

 **ForNAV Controls (Tool Box)**
+The first part of the ForNAV Designer we will look at is the Controls part.
+In here you will find all the controls you can place in your report.

+We will run though the controls one by one so you have a feel for what they do.

 * Label
 * Text Box
 * Picture Box